CoataocCreate/printc-python/README.md

 ---

-# printc: Enhanced Print Function for Python
+printc Enhanced Print Function for Python

 `printc` is an enhanced print function for Python that provides additional features such as timestamping, text styling, colored output, and improved error handling, offering more flexibility and customization options compared to the standard `print` function.